peta10/pullupclub/docs/STRIPE_PAYMENT_LINKS_SETUP.md

    - Ensure the verify-stripe-session Edge Function is deployed
    - Check CORS headers in the function

-3. **Redirect not working**
+3. **Subscription Management Issues**
+   - Direct users to the Customer Portal for all subscription-related actions
+   - Verify webhook endpoint is receiving events
-   - Verify success URLs are saved correctly in Stripe
+   - Check webhook logs in Stripe Dashboard
-   - Check that URLs include the session_id parameter

 ### Debugging